 A voicemail system gives customers the option to leave a message when the line is busy or representatives are unreachable.
 It shows that the business values customer’s and their time.
 One of the most important things with voicemail is to tell the caller how quickly you’ll get back or provide another way to reach you.

 Voicemail is a computerized system that allows callers to leave a message.
-It is an audio note that a caller leaves when the person they call is not available to answer the phone.
+It is an audio note a caller leaves when the person they call cannot answer the phone.

 Nearly all mobile carriers, business phone systems, and telecom providers offer voicemail.
 Typically voicemail is a standard feature and should not cost any extra money.

 The voicemail feature functions similarly to the old answering machine.
 Voicemail picks up unanswered calls and provides time to leave a message.
-The major difference today is that instead of saving the voice note on your answering machine, it is kept on servers at your telco.
+The significant difference today is that instead of saving the voice note on your answering machine, your telco provider keeps it on their servers.

 Without getting too technical, voicemail systems route, record, and retrieve.

-Unanswered calls are sent to a digital storehouse where the greeting is triggered and played.
-Callers have the opportunity to record their own audio messages.
+Most systems send unanswered calls to a digital storehouse where a greeting is triggered and played.
+Callers can record their own audio messages.
 The voicemail depository saves the message and retrieves it for listening to later.

 Some providers send alerts when a person leaves a voicemail.
 More of this benefit later.

-Many phones are set to ring five or six times and then send calls to voicemail.
+After five to six rings, many phone systems send callers to voicemail.
 The call routes or redirects to the voicemail system.

 If someone doesn’t know how to set up voicemail or hasn’t taken the time to do it, a default greeting will usually play.
 We do not recommend this passive approach.
 Record your own personal voicemail greeting!
 Later in this article, we will cover the easy steps and psychology for great greetings.

-Convirza lets users specify the exact number of rings before call routes to voicemail.
-Also, you can set up numbers to go straight to voicemail or ring one person and then everyone in the department.
+Convirza lets users specify the exact number of rings before phone calls route to voicemail.
+You can also set up numbers to go straight to voicemail or ring one person and then everyone in the department.
 Our advanced telephony features and call routing have tons of flexibility.

 When someone dials a phone number, but the line is busy or keeps ringing, a voicemail greeting plays.
 Usually, the owner of the phone number records the greeting.